Baltimore Mayor Pugh: $100,000 book deal with University of Maryland Medical System was aboveboard

 The mayor’s full statement is below:

+“My children’s books have been sold both online and in other outlets over the years, in addition to being donated to any number of City schools by me personally during my regular visits.
+They have also been featured at the Baltimore Book Festival and the Children's Book Festival in Philadelphia.

-“The University Maryland Medical System requested the purchase of a sufficient number of books to provide at no cost to some 20,000 Baltimore City school children (kindergarten through third grade), and did so through my company, Healthy Holly LLC, at a modest cost of $5 each.
-The net profit to my company after illustration, printing and shipping costs amounted to approximately $20,000 in each of the years that the University Maryland Medical System purchased the books.
+“The University of Maryland Medical System provided a sufficient number of books at no cost to some 20,000 Baltimore City school children (kindergarten through third grade), and did so through my company, Healthy Holly LLC, at a modest cost of $5 each.
+The net profit to my company after illustration, printing and shipping costs amounted to approximately $20,000 in each of the years that the University of Maryland Medical System purchased the books.
 The gross revenue of $100,000 listed as ‘profits’ in my Board disclosure was incorrect.

-“I have fully conformed with all disclosure requirements as a board member of the University System of Maryland.
-If it is the decision of the General Assembly to change those requirements, I will, of course, fully support and comply with any and all new regulations.
+“I have fully conformed with all disclosure requirements as a board member of the University of Maryland Medical System.
+If it is the decision of the General Assembly to change those requirements, I will, of course, comply with any and all new regulations.
 In the meantime, I hope that my books have been inspiring and instructive to our young people who need and deserve every indication that we care for them and their future.”